Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/noble-flood/rules/_index.md

 The "wildcard" from the Dealer only **applies to placement, not scoring.**
 {{% /remark %}}

+Finally, a few clarifications on terminology in the contracts:

+* A "row" is any row (horizontal line of cards) or column (vertical line of cards) in the map.
+* "Adjacent" means the cards are horizontally or vertically next to each other.
+(You can create a "path" through the map, jumping from card to card, that passes this set of cards precisely.)
+* "Numerical order" means each card is exactly one number higher than the previous.

 The Dealer moves one player clockwise.
 Next round!

 @TODO: EXAMPLE IMAGE (of final game scoring, more useful)